-3 credits Entails practical experience in applying the pedagogical principles, research, and methods studied in CHUM 681-682.
+Entails practical experience in applying the pedagogical principles, research, and methods studied in CHUM 681-682.
 In some cases, the internship requirements may be satisfied by one semester, in which case an additional content course may be taken in lieu of a second semester of internship.
-Whenever possible, the internship will be based in one of the required undergraduate core curriculum courses in Humanities or in one of the humanities disciplines.
+Whenever possible, the internship will be based in one of the required undergraduate core curriculum courses in Humanities or in one of the humanities disciplines. in lieu of a second semester of internship.
+Whenever possible, the internship will be based in one of the required undergraduate core curriculum courses in Humanities or in one of the humanities disciplines. in lieu of a second semester of internship.
+Whenever possible, the internship will be based in one of the required undergraduate core curriculum courses in Humanities or in one of the humanities disciplines. undergraduate core curriculum courses in Humanities or in one of the humanities disciplines.